Vasi012/ELITE-Luxury-Cars/README.md

 **Responsiveness**

-All pages were tested  to ensure responsivness on screen sizes from 320px and upwards as defined in WCAG 2.1 Reflow criteria for responsive design on Chrome, Edge, Firefox and Opera browsers.
+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in WCAG 2.1 Reflow criteria for responsive design on Chrome, Edge, Firefox and Opera browsers.

 **Step to test:**

-1. Open browser and naavigate to *ELITE | Luxury Cars*
+1. Open browser and navigate to *ELITE | Luxury Cars*

 2. Open the developer tools (right click and inspect / F12)

-3. Set to responsive and deacrease widht to 320px.
+3. Set to responsive and decrease width to 320px.

 4. Set the zoom to 50%.

-5. Click and drag the responsive window to maximum widht.
+5. Click and drag the responsive window to maximum width.

 **Expected:**